lucrae/texlite/examples/dev.md

 # Document details

-Document detail options are specified at the top of the document in the format "`<option>: <specification>`", with one line for each option.
-For example, the line "`title: My Great Paper`" will set the document title to "My Great Paper".
+Document detail options are specified at the top of the document in the format "`:<option>: <specification>`", with one line for each option.
+For example, the line "`:title: My Great Paper`" will set the document title to "My Great Paper".

 # Sections